-The increase in 2017 was due to the purchase of new voting equipment for Elections (\$1.2 million).
+Expenses in 2017 were due to the purchase of new voting equipment for Elections (\$1.2 million).
 The increase in 2020 is due to the purchase of a new Computer Aided Dispatch (CAD)/Records Management System (RMS) for Emergency Communications (\$3.0 million).